Hadryan/Photobase/README.md

 #### Functionalities available for all users:
 * View photos and author profiles
-* Search gallery (by name, author name, category, keywords)
+* Search the gallery (by name, author name, category, keywords)
-* Sort gallery (by number of sales, date, price, name, rating)
+* Sort the gallery (by number of sales, date, price, name, rating)
 * Add photos in desired resolutions to shopping cart
 * Register (account activation with link sent via Email is required - Gmail API)
 * Login

 #### Buyers and authors:
 * Register credit card
-* Buy, rate and comment owned photos (Images are delivered via email)
+* Buy photos (Images are delivered via email)
+* Rate and comment owned photos
 * Rate and comment authors (only if the user owns images from him)
 * Apply to become an author by uploading 10 photos for evaluation
 * Register Firm